TALK TO SALES

 Traditional group health insurance plans aren't the only options brokers and insurance agents have to offer their clients.
 Offering a health reimbursement arrangement (HRA), especially to small and medium-sized organizations with limited budgets, can be a far more affordable and flexible alternative.

-Through an HRA, employers offer a monthly allowance of their choosing to their employees.
+Through an HRA, employers offer their employees a tax-free monthly allowance of their choosing.
 Their employees can pick their own individual health insurance and the medical care they receive.
 Then, they submit those expenses to their employer and receive tax-free reimbursement for their qualifying medical expenses.

 There are several types of HRAs available, and each one offers tax benefits.
-Here are the three most popular options:
+Here are three popular options:

-An HRA is an excellent alternative for your clients who see a large rate increase, can’t afford group coverage, or don’t meet minimum participation requirements.
-By partnering with PeopleKeep, you’ll earn a referral bonus for any clients who sign up with us.
+An HRA is an excellent alternative for your clients who see a large rate increase, can't afford group coverage, or don't meet minimum participation requirements.
+So, how can you help your clients offer an HRA?
+PeopleKeep offers innovative HRA solutions for small and mid-sized organizations.
+By partnering with PeopleKeep, you'll earn commissions for any clients who sign up with us.
 Plus, your clients will have their $150 sign-up fee waived.

 2. High customer expectations